Chat with us, powered by LiveChat

 • Overdose (especially when combined with other substances)

 According to research published by the NIH, cocaine use has been associated with serious medical events such as heart attacks, strokes, and sudden death, and may affect nearly every major organ system.
-Cocaine also affects pregnant individuals and can cause complications during pregnancy.
-In chronic users, the drug can damage nearly every major system in the body.
-Once cocaine use becomes compulsive, it often leads to financial strain, legal issues, strained relationships, and major disruptions in daily life.
-The longer use continues, the harder it becomes to experience pleasure naturally, driving many into a cycle of depression and repeated use.
+The drug is also dangerous for pregnant individuals and can lead to complications.
+For chronic users, cocaine can cause system-wide damage.
+Compulsive use often results in financial problems, legal trouble, and broken relationships.
+Long-term use makes it difficult to feel pleasure naturally, contributing to a cycle of depression and repeated substance use.

 Slang for cocaine: street names and culture around cocaine